When family members don’t believe you have Lyme

 I am one of you.

-For more than 6 years my daughter has suffered through this ugly, dark disease.
+For more than six years my daughter has suffered through this ugly, dark disease.

 She has experienced horrible migraines, severe joint & muscle pain, nausea, vomiting, extreme fatigue and loss of her ability to speak or think logically (these are just a few of her symptoms).

 She has become unable to work.
 She has been forced to move back into our home at the age of 23 (she is now 29).
-She has virtually lost her 20′s, one of the most productive and exciting time of her life.
+She has virtually lost her 20s, one of the most productive and exciting times of her life.

 We have taken her to every known medical specialist in southern California as well as three different general practitioners.